 A: Please appoint a family member or a trusted friend as your representative.
 If you are stopped or detained off campus, ask your representative to page the Dean-on-call at 919-970-4169, and the Dean-on-call will respond and connect you with appropriate resources.

 A: It is normal to feel anxious at this time of uncertainty.
 You should seek support from others, such as family, friends, religious/spiritual communities, and your Duke advisors.
 Duke Counseling and Psychological Services provides professional support and adheres to confidentiality rules that protect all students' privacy.
 Learn more about these reactions and coping strategies.

-A: If you have been granted deferred action under DACA, you are eligible to apply for a North Carolina driver's license for the duration of your permission to remain in the U.S., and if you meet all other statutory requirements.
+A: If you have been granted deferred action under DACA, you are eligible to apply for a North Carolina driver's license for the duration of your permission to remain in the US, and if you meet all other statutory requirements.

 "On March 16, the higher education community sent a letter to President Donald J. Trump thanking him for his positive comments about 'Dreamers' and asking him to allow these productive and high-achieving individuals to continue working and studying while his administration and Congress arrive at a permanent solution regarding their immigration status.
 It was signed by more than 560 college and university presidents and sent by ACE on behalf of itself and a number of major higher education associations."
 More.

 Durham Police Chief Cerelyn "C.J."
 Davis said that as a mother and resident, she is concerned about what is happening in the nation.
 "Checkpoints in the city of Durham have been directed to cease and desist," Davis said.
 More.